cobriensr/qe-sentiment-price-predictor/README.md

 - Auto-scaling based on demand
 - Reserved capacity for predictable workloads
 - Lifecycle policies for data archival

+## Deploying to Amplify

+- When deploying to amplify you might need to copy and paste the contents of amplify.ymnl into the build settings.
+- Sometimes Amplify gets "stuck" with certain configurations and may require manual intervention.

 ## 🤝 Contributing